gshipley/enterprise_training/AdminTraining.md

 ##**Using MySQL**

 Developers will typically interact with MySQL by using the mysql shell command on OpenShift Enterprise.
-In order to use the mysql shell, use the information you learned in a previous lab and SSH to your application gear.
+In order to use the mysql shell, use the information you gained in a previous lab in order to SSH to your application gear.
 Once you have been authenticated, issue the following command:

 	[firstphp-ose.example.com ~]\> mysql

-You will notice that you did not have to authenticate.
-This is because OpenShift Enterprise sets environment variables that contains the connection information for the MySQL database.
+You will notice that you did not have to authenticate to the MySQL database.
+This is because OpenShift Enterprise sets environment variables that contains the connection information for the database.

-When embedding the MySQL database, OpenShift Enterprise creates a database based upon the application name.
+When embedding the MySQL database, OpenShift Enterprise creates a default database based upon the application name.
 That being said, the user has full permissions to create new databases inside of MySQL.
-Let’s use the default database that was created for us and create a *users* tables:
+Let’s use the default database that was created for us and create a *users* table:

 	mysql> use firstphp;
 	Database changed